rasql/pygame-tutorial/docs/rect/rect.rst

 The common code
 ---------------

-The common has been placed to a separate file:
+The common code has been placed in a separate file:

 .. literalinclude:: rect.py